shameer/Culturia/README.md

 - `snapshot` transactions read the versions of records committed before the transaction started.
 Dirty reads and non-repeatable reads are not possible;
   phantoms are possible.

+If you don't know what you are doing, use `snapshot`.

 #### `(session-close session)`